iesymiao/CD-GCN/README.md

 Most models are based on Python 0.4 and a few on 1.7.
 So you need two versions of Python when loading these models.

+## Citation
+Please cite this work if you find it useful: